-The Turing test developed by Alan Turing(Computer scientist) in 1950.
-He proposed that “Turing test is used to determine whether or not computer(machine) can think intelligently like human”?
+The Turing test was developed by Alan Turing(Computer scientist) in 1950.
+He proposed that the “Turing test is used to determine whether or not a computer(machine) can think intelligently like humans”?

-Imagine a game of three players having two humans and one computer, an interrogator(as human) is isolated from other two players.
-The interrogator job is to try and figure out which one is human and which one is computer by asking questions from both of them.
-To make the things harder computer is trying to make the interrogator guess wrongly.
-In other words computer would try to indistinguishable from human as much as possible.
+Imagine a game of three players having two humans and one computer, an interrogator(as a human) is isolated from the other two players.
+The interrogator’s job is to try and figure out which one is human and which one is a computer by asking questions from both of them.
+To make things a harder computer is trying to make the interrogator guess wrongly.
+In other words, computers would try to be indistinguishable from humans as much as possible.

 The “standard interpretation” of the Turing Test, in which player C, the interrogator, is given the task of trying to determine which player – A or B – is a computer and which is a human.
 The interrogator is limited to using the responses to written questions to make the determination

 The conversation between interrogator and computer would be like this:

 C: Multiply one large number to another, 158745887 * 56755647